 A white-marble disc (with subtle gray veining) forms the top of this sleek, 24-inch coffee table; it's sunken within a matte-black circular metal base.

-Its glass top and woven-rattan hourglass-shaped base make this 24-inch round coffee table easy, breezy, and perfect for a Jungalow-style setup.
+Its open weave and rounded top make this 27-inch round coffee table easy, breezy, and perfect for a Jungalow-style setup.

 Pretty In Pink